Skip to main content

 Yes, I order home sleep tests, usually the WatchPAT, to screen for sleep apnea (a condition where breathing stops repeatedly during sleep).
 If you have complex apnea or need a CPAP machine fitted, I refer to my colleagues at Penn Sleep or Jefferson Sleep Centers for in-lab studies and titration.

-Yes, magnesium often helps, especially magnesium glycinate or magnesium threonate.
+Yes, magnesium often helps, particularly magnesium glycinate or magnesium threonate.
 Avoid magnesium citrate at night unless you also want a laxative effect.
 Magnesium calms NMDA receptors (the "go" switches in the brain), which lowers the background noise that keeps you wired.

 Yes, men can absolutely have hormonal insomnia.
 High estradiol in men, often driven by belly fat that converts testosterone into estrogen, or low testosterone itself, can fragment sleep.
 Treating the underlying hormones often fixes the sleep problem at the same time.